William of Wrotham: Early life

 Little is known of William's background or family, except that his father Godwin held land in Shipbourne, near Wrotham in Kent, perhaps as a vassal of the Archbishops of Canterbury.
 William's brother Richard was named as William's deputy in 1207.

 According to late 13th-century documents, the Hundred Rolls, King Henry II gave William the office of steward of Exmoor, and lands at North Petherton, Somerset.
-William was the prebend of St Decumans in the cathedral chapter of Bath Cathedral by 9 May 1204.
+William held the prebend of St Decumans in the cathedral chapter of Bath Cathedral by 9 May 1204.
 He claimed to have held the office since 1194 during a later dispute with Savaric fitzGeldewin, the Bishop of Bath and another canon of the cathedral, Roger Porretanus, who claimed the prebend.
 By 23 December 1205, William had secured a papal judgement against Roger.

 William may have owed his advancement in royal service to Geoffrey fitzPeter, a royal judge.
 In 1197 he granted William a manor at Sutton-at-Hone, Kent, which later was supposed to become a hospital, but instead eventually became a preceptory for the Knights Hospitaller.
 From 1197 William was responsible for the collection of revenues from Geoffrey's lands at Lydford, Devon, and held the office of chief forester of Somerset; it is unclear to whom he owed that position.